Teen Parenting Services

 The Teen Parent Coordinator will review services for a teen parent who is currently not enrolled in school and then notify the social worker assigned to the student's school.
 Teen Parent Social Workers will initiate services.

-Six (6) Teen Parent Social Workers (TPSW) are assigned to all Pinellas County schools.
+Four (4) Teen Parent Social Workers (TPSW) are assigned to all Pinellas County schools.
 They can be contacted directly if the student is enrolled in school.
-The child (PK Registration) is enrolled in school.
 Ancillary services, child care, health services and transportation are provided for the parent and her child.

 Transportation will not be available through Pinellas County school transportation system if the school or agency does not currently receive bus transportation services.
 All other services are available.
 Poor attendance, misuse of daycare privileges, lack of academic progress, and student withdrawal can be significant reasons to terminate daycare services.

-Services ProvidedTeen parenting services are available in all high schools, middle schools, Department of Juvenile Justice programs.
+Services ProvidedTeen parenting services are available in high schools, middle schools, Department of Juvenile Justice programs.

 If you meet age and credit requirements, are currently enrolled in school, and are pregnant or a teen parent, you are eligible for teen parent services and coordinated child care.